conqueror62821/Amazon-Grabber/README.md

 It scraps all the products of a specfic searched items and converts it's detail to json format

-Clone the repo and run pip install -r req.txt to install the required packages
+Clone the repo and run pip install -r req.txt to install the required packages.

-Can the price filter and searched item in amazon_config
+You can the price filter and searched item in amazon_config

 Go to the tracker.py file and run it.